How to include a gift in your Will

 Dying without a Will can create many problems for those left behind, at an already difficult time.
 Here are some tips to help you make your Will.

 You may have a family solicitor you already use.
 If not, ask a relative or friend to recommend one.
-Or you can find one through our Free Wills Service.
+Or you can write your Will with our Free Wills Services.

 Before you begin the Will making process, or if you're updating an existing Will, it's a good idea to think about: